VCL3D/VolumetricCapture/index.md

 # Disclaimers

 ## Caveats
-**We currently only ship binaries for the Windows platform, supporting Windows 10.**
+**We currently only ship _binaries_ for the Windows platform, supporting Windows 10.**
 {: .label .label-yellow }

+**There are no guarantees for the system's functionalities and operational status.**
+{: .label .label-yellow }

 **The software is being developed to support research workflows which are continuously evoling, therefore, backwards compatibility will often break.**
 {: .label .label-yellow }

 ## Maintenance & Support
-Unfortunately there are no commitments to maintaining and providing continuous technical support.
+The development of this system was made possible through H2020 research and development activities.
+A result of this project-based funding is that maintaining and providing continuous support is not possible after the project's lifetime.
+However, while there are no commitments or obligations, the developement team will try to provide support at its own discretion and free time.
 {: .label .label-red }